Testing out new ideas can seem overwhelming right now. But there may be no better time to do it.

 Lest this all come off as pollyanna-ish, it’s clear this newfound urgency is happening due to real concerns among associations about their survival, now that their biggest revenue sources have quickly dried up.
 Asked to innovate, many might think that the goal in the current moment is to invent a single whiz-bang revenue driver.
 But experts advise being creative in small ways.

-In a recent article for Stanford Social Innovation Review, three leaders from the nonprofit consultancy Community Wealth Partners write that this is the moment for organizations to develop their “adaptive capacity,” looking at the likely environment in the next year and making minor but meaningful adjustments.
+In an article for Stanford Social Innovation Review, three leaders from the nonprofit consultancy Community Wealth Partners write that this is the moment for organizations to develop their “adaptive capacity,” looking at the likely environment in the next year and making minor but meaningful adjustments.
 “Set short-term financial and impact goals, along with plans for what you’ll do if you don’t meet them,” they write.
 “As you consider creative new approaches or solutions, think about experimenting with rapid prototyping approaches, rather than launching major initiatives that require extensive analysis and proven track records.”

 And sometimes innovations aren’t the result of particular projects or initiatives but changes in behaviors and expectations.
 In the Harvard Business Review, professor Gary P. Pisano points out that efforts to produce a big response to COVID-19, such as a vaccine, have to work in tandem with smaller but meaningful efforts to change social norms about hygiene and medical treatment.